YottaDB/YDBDoc/ProgGuide/commands.rst

 Instead of modifying the generated code as done by common profiling tools, such as gprof, M-profiling operates entirely within the YottaDB run-time system; therefore, this feature does not require a special compilation, has no effect on code size and minimizes run-time overhead.

 When M-profiling is activated, it gathers profiling information for each line and YottaDB function invocation.
-The reported time for a YottaDB line is the time spent in generated code for that line, and does not include time spent in entreyrefs called from that line.
+The reported time for a YottaDB line is the time spent in generated code for that line, and does not include time spent in entryrefs called from that line.
 When M-profiling is deactivated, the accumulated statistics are loaded into a YottaDB global.
 YottaDB profiling accumulates and provides the data; the user chooses tools and techniques to analyze the data.

 The M-profiling information is stored in the variable in the following format: